NemoNotFound/NemosCreatures/ReadMe.md

 ## Features

 - Jungle
-    - New mob "Venom" spawns instead of Skeleton
+  - New mob "Venom" spawns instead of Skeleton.
+"Venom" shoots poisonous arrows and sometimes also drops them when dying.
+It's a skeleton which lives only in the Jungle.